Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Dissolves Pecorino gradually

-Water + Pecorino + Movement = Creamy emulsion
+Pasta Water + Pecorino + Movement = Perfect Creamy Emulsion

-Cause: Temperature too high, Pecorino added to boiling pasta
+Cause: Temperature too high — Pecorino added to boiling hot pasta

-• If it clumps: add BOILING water and whisk fast
+• If it clumps: add a splash of boiling water and whisk immediately

 Cause: